galafis/Azure-Cognitive-Search-Utilizando-AI-Search-para-indexa-o-e-consulta-de-Dados/README.md

 ### Overview

-This project demonstrates an advanced implementation of Azure Cognitive Search (now Azure AI Search), an enterprise search platform that uses artificial intelligence for data indexing and querying.
+This project demonstrates an advanced implementation of Azure AI Search (formerly Azure Cognitive Search), an enterprise search platform that uses artificial intelligence for data indexing and querying.
 The solution presents a complete semantic search system with natural language processing capabilities, entity extraction, and sentiment analysis.

 The platform is designed to handle large volumes of unstructured data, such as documents, images, and multimedia content, transforming them into searchable information and actionable insights.
 It is a practical demonstration of how to implement intelligent search solutions in corporate environments.